-The structure of a website as opposed to the styling.
-In other words the component parts of a website rather than the look of those component parts.
-For example, this page uses a 2-column layout with one sidebar to the right of the main content area.
-The main content area and the sidebar are elements the site’s layout which are styled to reflect the website’s look and feel.
+Layout is the structure of a website rather than its styling.
+For example, this page uses a 2-column layout with one sidebar to the left of the main content area.
+The main content area and the sidebar are elements of the site’s layout which are styled to reflect the website’s look and feel.

 The text and images that make up the information that is displayed by a website.
 Websites are, at their most fundamental level, a means of displaying, organising and communicating information.
 This information is a website’s content.
 For example, this blog post is a piece of ‘content’.
 Content is distinct from a website’s layout and styling; layout and style are used to present content in the desired way but the structure and the look of a site are distinct from its content.
 In other words, we could change the style of the fonts used on this website, but that change wouldn’t affect the words used in this post.